 We selected the best number of GS samples on the "good" collection.
 The unchanged parameters were the number of LDA topics and the number of GMM clusters (as in Heuristic 2).
-As we can see from the picture (Figure 5), the plotted line reaches highest values at 50 samples and then don't fluctuate much, so we can choose any quantity of samples above 50, so we will then use 100 samples as optimal and versatile number of samples.
+As we can see from the picture (Figure 5), the plotted line reaches highest values at 50 samples and then don't fluctuate much, so we assume that we can choose any quantity of samples above 50.
+Figure 6 verifies this assumption: plotted lines of Jaccard index and V-measure also reach highest levels and don't fluctuate much at approximately 50 samples.

+Thus we will then use 100 samples as optimal

+and versatile number of samples.